Architectures in parametric component-based systems: Qualitative and quantitative modelling: Extended propositional interaction logic

-Now, we define an updated version of component-based systems where in comparison to the one in Definition \ref{BIP-def}, we replace the set of interactions $\gamma$ (equivalently its corresponding PIL formula $\phi_{\gamma}$ representing them) by an EPIL formula. \hide{In the next section we extend our EPIL to its first-order level and use sentences of that logic to represent architectures of parametric component-based systems.}
+Now, we define an updated version of component-based systems where in comparison to the one in Definition \ref{BIP-def}, we replace the set of interactions $\gamma$ (equivalently its corresponding PIL formula $\phi_{\gamma}$ representing them) by an EPIL formula.

 \begin{defi} A component-based system is a pair $(\B, \varphi)$ where $\B=\{B(i) \mid i \in [n] \}$ is a set of components and $\varphi$ is an EPIL formula over $P_{\B}$. \end{defi} We should note that the EPIL formula $\varphi$ in the above definition is defined over $P_{\B}$.
 Nevertheless, we will be interested in words $w$ of interactions in $I_{\B}$ satisfying $\varphi$.